Ted's Hiking World The Wave (Coyote Buttes North)

 Top Rock Arch

-In an area rife with fanciful formations, this one is particularly easy to name:
+In an area rife with fanciful formations, this one bears the obvious name:

 *